FctsFxns/schultzen-web/_works/ConjurosColocones.md

 The research is translated into performative, narrative, and material forms:

-Performance: [Historias anarco-místicas](https://www.christinaschultz.com/works/HistoriasAnarco-misticas/) stages fragments of the collective narratives through voice and performative narration
+**Performance**: [Historias anarco-místicas](https://www.christinaschultz.com/works/HistoriasAnarco-misticas/) stages fragments of the collective narratives through voice and performative narration

-Oracles: a series of works including a deck of cards, [The Drug Tarot](https://www.christinaschultz.com/shop-tarot/), [a poster](https://www.christinaschultz.com/shop-posters/)performative activations, and installation formats, conceived as tools for collective interpretation and the circulation of knowledge
+**Oracles**: a series of works including a deck of cards, [The Drug Tarot](https://www.christinaschultz.com/shop-tarot/), [a poster](https://www.christinaschultz.com/shop-posters/)performative activations, and installation formats, conceived as tools for collective interpretation and the circulation of knowledge

-Installation: three kiosks composed of drawings by the artist, informed by medieval imagery related to drug use, BDSM practices, and transcultural rituals, presented and activated through performative oracle readings at MACBA
+**Installation**: three kiosks composed of drawings by the artist, informed by medieval imagery related to drug use, BDSM practices, and transcultural rituals, presented and activated through performative oracle readings at MACBA

-Masks and performative activation: a series of masks developed in collaboration with Metzineres, accompanied by a participatory device inviting the audience to wear and activate them, extending the project’s exploration of identity, voice, and transformation
+**Masks and performative activation**: a series of masks developed in collaboration with Metzineres, accompanied by a participatory device inviting the audience to wear and activate them, extending the project’s exploration of identity, voice, and transformation

 These forms do not document the process directly, but re-articulate it through symbolic, performative, and ritual structures, maintaining the multiplicity of voices from which they emerge.